 At its most basic level of definition, the horizontal datum is a collection of specific points on the Earth that have been identified according to their precise northerly or southerly location (latitude) and easterly or westerly location (longitude).

 To create the horizontal datum, or network of horizontal positions, surveyors marked each of the positions they had identified, typically with a brass, bronze, or aluminum disk or monument.
 These markers were placed so that surveyors could see one marked position from another.
-To maximize the line-of-sight between monuments, they were usually set on mountaintops or at high elevations.
-When monuments were set on flat land, towers were built above them to aid surveyors in locating them.
+To maximize the line-of-sight between markers, they were usually set on mountaintops or at high elevations.
+When markers were set on flat land, towers were built above them to aid surveyors in locating them.

-To "connect" the horizontal monuments into a unified network, or datum, surveyors have used a variety of methods, including triangulation.
+To "connect" the horizontal markers into a unified network, or datum, surveyors have used a variety of methods, including triangulation.
 As technology has improved, surveyors now rely almost exclusively on the Global Positioning System (GPS) to identify locations on the Earth and incorporate them into existing datums.

-In 1927 the U.S. Coast and Geodetic Survey, the predecessor of the National Geodetic Survey, "connected" all of the existing horizontal monuments together and created the North American Datum of 1927 (NAD 27).
+In 1927 the U.S. Coast and Geodetic Survey, the predecessor of the National Geodetic Survey, "connected" all of the existing horizontal markers together and created the North American Datum of 1927 (NAD 27).
 This datum was used extensively during the next 60 years as the primary reference for horizontal positioning.
 In 1983, NAD 27 was adjusted to remove inaccuracies and to correct distortions.
 The new datum, called NAD 83, is the most commonly used horizontal positioning datum today in the United States.